Financial Advisors – Going Independent or Changing Firms

 Hello, my name is Suzanne Muusers.
-I have been working with financial advisors since 2004, helping them organize and re-brand their firms prior to moving firms.
+I have been working with financial advisors for the last 19 years, helping them organize and re-brand their firms prior to moving firms.

-This article is a Guide to Changing Firms
+This article is a Guide to Going Indy – Changing Firms

-Below are clickable links to each section of this article:
+There are 7 steps and a resource section.
+See clickable links to each section of the article:

 If you’re coming from a wirehouse, going independent can be a huge change from the environment you’re accustomed to working in.
 If you are changing from one broker/dealer to another, it’s less of a change yet still challenging.